2007 Iraq cholera outbreak

 Cholera was first detected in Kirkuk, in Northern Iraq, on 14 August 2007.
 By September, the outbreak had reached Baghdad and by October of the same year, cholera had spread to 9 out of Iraq's 18 provinces, affecting an estimated 30,000 people and killing 14.
-The Iraqi government had difficultly treating or preventing the spread, in part because of American restrictions on the importation of chlorine, a chemical used to treat water for cholera.
+The Iraqi government had difficulty treating or preventing the spread, in part because of American restrictions on the importation of chlorine, a chemical used to treat water for cholera.
 Chlorine was restricted because of worries the chemicals would be used by terrorists to make explosives.
 A shipment of 100,000 tons of chlorine was held up at the Jordanian border because of these concerns.
 According to Ryadh Abdul Ameer, the director of the Basra health ministry, basic water sterilization became impossible in some places due to restrictions on the availability of chlorine for water sterilization.

 Although the outbreak ended in December 2007, Iraq has seen persistent outbreaks of cholera since.